shwina/still-magic/_en/package.md

 (test)
 ```

+Again,
--   One environment per project, one project per environment
--   Uses more disk space than absolutely necessary...
+one environment per project and one project per environment might use more disk space than is absolutely necessary,
--   ...but less than most of your data sets...
+but it will still be less than most of your data sets,
--   ...and saves a *lot* of pain
+and will save a lot of debugging.

 ## Summary {#s:package-summary}

 FIXME: create concept map for packages

+## Exercises {#s:package-exercises}

+-   FIXME: clean up warning messages from `python setup.py sdist`

 {% include links.md %}